kenny067/my_first_pro/readme.md

 # My first repository
- This is my first repository in guthub
+ This is my first repository in gthub